miguelmoreto/pycomtrade/README.txt

 pyContrade was created and maintained by Miguel Moreto at Federal University of Santa Catarina - Brazil

 Feel free to use the module in your program.
 Don't forget that pyComtrade is licensed under the GNU version 3 license.
-For more info about this read the *COPYING.txt*.
+For more info about this read the *LICENSE.txt*.

 Release Notes
 ===============